What are your chances of acceptance?

 Location: University of Michigan

-Three two-week courses are offered, with students given the option to attend one, two, or all three.
-The cost of the program starts at $2,400 and financial aid is available.
+Three two-week courses are offered, with students having the option to attend one, two, or all three.

-The Math Skills Camp at Hofstra University is designed for 6th–10th graders who want to improve their math abilities and consolidate classroom learning before the start of the new academic year.
-The program’s objective is to foster students’ current math abilities while also motivating them to improve their skills.
+The Math Skills Camp at Hofstra University is designed for 6th through 10th graders who want to improve their math abilities and consolidate classroom learning before the start of the new academic year.
+The program’s objective is to foster students’ current math abilities while motivating them to improve their skills.

 Hofstra University’s program, unlike the others on this page, does not focus on mathematically gifted students.
 It is intended for everyone.
-Tuition for the Math Skills Camp program begins at $2,175.
+It also includes a half day of traditional camp experience, featuring activities like swimming or camp games.

 Location: Hampshire College